goncalor/SLAE64/1/readme.markdown

 Complete shellcode
 ------------------

 At this point we have a complete shellcode for a password-protected TCP bind shell!
 Yay!
-Buf if you assemble this shellcode you will see it's full of null bytes (see below).
+But if you assemble this shellcode you will see it's full of null bytes (see below).
 We'll take care of that in the next section.

 Regarding the shellcode size right now we have 211 bytes.
 This can be substantially improved.